 Students explore translation of ecology through:

-With mentoring, students write short “elevator speeches” about their research, participate in a Communication Workshop where they hone their speeches for different audiences, and write and review each other’s lay-friendly summaries of their findings.
+With mentoring, students write short "elevator pitches" about their research, participate in a Communication Workshop where they hone their pitches for different audiences, and write lay-friendly summaries of their findings.

 Students consider the rich ways that their own research might influence society with applications to policy and management, and how society influences their science.

 REU students teach younger students in the Sharing Science Program, and participate in an Education Roundtable with education scholars and practitioners.

 Students in the 2020 program will receive a stipend of $6,600, housing in the Bacon Flats dormitory